-Phone options: Increased options for equivalent accessible phone.
+- Phone options Increased options for equivalent accessible phones.

-Public awareness: Increased capacity of Deaf and Hard of Hearing Services Division (external link) to respond to local needs and train public about deaf, hard of hearing and deafblind needs.
+- Public awareness Increased capacity of the Minnesota Department of Human Services Deaf and Hard of Hearing Services Division to respond to local needs and train public about deaf, hard of hearing and deafblind needs.
 There would be no waiting list for deafblind and mental health services.

-Document accessibility: Increased in number of state employees trained on making documents accessible.
+- Document accessibility Increase in number of state employees trained on making documents accessible.

-Airport access: Increased communication access at airport, i.e. more captioning and more Video Remote Interpreting (VRI).
+- Airport access Increased communication access at the MSP airport, i.e. more captioning and more Video Remote Interpreting (VRI).

 What are the issues?

-Lack of functionally equivalent phone service: The Americans with Disabilities Act (ADA) (external link) called for states to provide functionally equivalent phone service.
+- Lack of functionally equivalent phone service: The Americans with Disabilities Act (ADA) called for states to provide functionally equivalent phone service.
 The number of people who need accessible phones has declined as so many people are provided for by cell phone carriers.
 However, the cost of cell phone coverage prohibits many people from having a functional equivalent phone experience.
 A study is being conducted on the TAM fund to examine ways that fund could be used to increase communication access via phone and in their homes and communities.
-The study is being led by Deaf and Hard of Hearing Services Division Telephone Equipment Distribution (TED) program (external link).
+The study is being led by Deaf and Hard of Hearing Services Division Telephone Equipment Distribution (TED) program.

-Lack of looping for people with hearing aids that have telecoils (t-coils) (external link) prevents them from being able to participate fully in meetings or events.
+- Lack of looping for people with hearing aids that have telecoils (t-coils) prevents them from being able to participate fully in meetings or events.
 We will work to require that publicly funded buildings include loops.

-Many state employees don't know how to make accessible documents: We will jointly advocate with MN.IT Services (external link) to require that all employees learn how to make documents accessible.
+- Many state employees don't know how to make accessible documents: We will jointly advocate with MN.IT Services to require that all employees learn how to make documents accessible.

-Airports need to improve communication access: Our Minneapolis St. Paul International Airport (MSP) is better than most airports (check out their airport accessibility site (external link) but there is always room for improvement.
+- Airports need to improve communication access.
+Our Minneapolis St. Paul International Airport (MSP) is better than most airports but there is always room for improvement.
 We have been working with them since 2006 and jointly created a Disability Airport Advisory Committee.
 Other airports across the United State need to improve access too.
 This year they will begin to provide Video Remote Interpreting at their Traveler Aid Stations.

 Latest communication access updates